dpaceoffice/MobileAppTeamProject/README.md

 Search on results found and view a description

 How to use:

+	1.)Install project dependencies 'python i_deps.py'
-Before launching you can install the project dependencies using the i_depys.py python script Launch expo - 'expo start'
+	1.)Launch expo - 'expo start'
-Navigate to the expo app on a device in your local network and launch the app
+	2.)Navigate to the expo app on a device in your local network and launch the app